-Add Two Numbers Represented as Linked List
+Problem 1: Add Two Numbers Represented as Linked List

-- Create a node with
+- Treat a missing node as digit

 class Solution {